LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 Then, for every build, you will use just the organization account.
 The original account is maintained to give you access to *GitHub* and holds your *GitHub* personal access token.

 > WARNING - If you have `forks` of DIY apps in your original `my-name` account that are configured to build automatically, you want to disable that and have only the `my-name-org` account be configured for automatic building.
-Refer to [Disable Actions for Personal *GitHub* account](#disable-actions-for-personal-github-account).
+Refer to [Disable Building for Personal *GitHub* account](#disable-building-for-personal-github-account).

 ### Add <code>Secrets</code> to your *GitHub* Organization